FreeCAD/FreeCAD-documentation/wiki/Localization_Older_Methods.md

 QtGui.QApplication.installTranslator(translator)
 ```

-Optionally, you can also create the file XML Draft.qrc with this content   *
+Optionally, you can also create the file XML Draft.qrc with this content:

 ```python